Skip to navigation Skip to content

 If the payment cannot be approved:

-• set the refund status to ‘not authorised’
+• Set the refund status to ‘not authorised’

-• use the Gifts and refunds - excess cash management macro to record the decision in the Refund details window route the Refund Not Authorised intray generated to the requesting officer
+• Use the Gifts and refunds - excess cash management macro to record the decision in the Refund Details window

 Refund of excess cash not received